dykyi-roman/service-oriented-architecture/sentry/README.md

 # Configuration

 1) After installation (or durring insatll process) - create a sentry account
-2) Go to the Auth Tokens section and generate a API Token
+2) Go to the Auth Tokens section and generate an API Token
 3) go to the Sentry SDK settings for copy dsn path.
 This key will be needed for send request from your APP.